wtnwin111/interview/src/com/interview/books/question300/README.md

         Distance is defined like this : If a[i], b[j] and c[k] are three elements then distance = max(abs(a[i]-b[j]), abs(a[i]-c[k]) ,abs(b[j]-c[k]))
-    *HINT: three point, and always move the smallest one to next.
+    *HINT: three pointer, and always move the smallest one to next.
 Tracking the min distance during visiting.
 O(N).*

 2. [Array/Graph] Given a un-directed graph with N vertex, and M edges, find the connected components on the graph.